 This flavorful sandwich is incredibly easy to make and so customizable as well.
 Just grab your favorite ingredients and stuff them in freshly baked bread, drizzle a creamy sauce over it, and have yourself a filling meal at any time of the day.

-Banh bao is the Vietnamese version of the infamous Chinese steamed buns.
-It is sold everywhere as street food, but many also eat it as a quick breakfast because of how small yet filling it is.
+There are several similarities between Vietnamese and Chinese cuisine.
+And banh bao is one example.
+It’s the Vietnamese version of Chinese steamed buns.
+You can find this street food everywhere, and many eat it as a quick breakfast because of how small yet filling it is.

 This fluffy bun is stuffed with ground pork, hard-boiled quail eggs, and a few vegetables.
 It is best enjoyed as a steamy and tender hot treat, but you can always save some and reheat it for later.